Books with Teenage Characters

 Book Summary

-When notoriously troubled high school student Connor Murphy commits suicide, anxiety-prone Evan Hansen finds himself in a tricky situation.
+When notoriously troubled high school student Connor Murphy commits suicide, anxiety-prone 17 year old Evan Hansen finds himself in a tricky situation.
 Connor’s grieving parents believe that Evan was Connor’s secret friend.
 When they invite him to dinner to hear more about their son, Evan isn’t sure what to do, and attends, deepening his involvement with Connor’s family.

-Suddenly, Evan’s life has more purpose, and as his confidence grows, his life improves.
+Suddenly Evan’s life has more purpose, and as his confidence grows, his life improves.
 However, how long can it last when everything is based on a lie that spiraled out of control?

 The Book Girls Say…